debanjum/company-ledger/README.rst

 Company Ledger
 ==============

-Transaction Auto-Completion for Beancount & other Ledger-Likes with Company Mode
+Fuzzy Auto-Completion for Beancount & other Ledger-Likes with Company Mode

 Usage
 -----

 1. Open your ledger file or the `sample beancount`_ file
-2. Enter text to narrow to previous transaction you want to base your new transaction on
+2. Enter some text for a new transaction
+3. A dropdown with similar past transactions will appear
-3. Select the appropriate transaction from dropdown
+4. Select the most relevant transaction from dropdown
-4. Edit as desired and you're done
+5. The selected transaction will be inserted at point
+6. Update the inserted transaction as appropriate

 Demo
 ====

 .. image:: ./examples/demo.gif

 Installation
 ------------

-Just copy the `company-ledger.el`_ script to your Emacs LOAD_PATH
+Just copy `company-ledger.el`_ to a valid location in your Emacs `load-path`_

 Sample Setup
 ------------

-Install, Configure: Beancount, Company, Company-Ledger
+Sets up `beancount <https://bitbucket.org/blais/beancount>`_, `company <https://company-mode.github.io/>`_ and `company-ledger <https://github.com/debanjum/company-ledger>`_

+Sample setup assumes:
+  1. :code:`~/.emacs.d/lisp/` is in your Emacs :code:`load-path`
+  2. `beancount.el <https://bitbucket.org/blais/beancount/src/default/editors/emacs/beancount.el>`_ and `company-ledger.el`_ are in :code:`~/.emacs.d/lisp/`
+  3. `use-package <https://jwiegley.github.io/use-package/>`_ is managing your emacs configuration

 .. code:: lisp

     ;; Company mode for Completion
     (use-package company :ensure t :defer t :diminish company-mode)